 - 29) Adjust the regulator following instructions in "1.7.1 Tuning the SuperFlow® 350 Regulator" on page SF350-20. - 30) Make sure the diaphragm & mating surfaces are clean and free of lubricant. - 31) Install the diaphragm, cover and screw.
-After all adjustments and fine tuning are complete, tighten the screw see "Torque Specs" starting on page APNDX-19 using a torque screwdriver.
+After all adjustments and fine tuning are complete, tighten the screw using a torque screwdriver.
+See "Torque Specs" module.

-1.7.1 Tuning the SuperFlow® 350 Regulator
+1.7.1 Tuning the SuperFlow[®] 350 Regulator